-(10) A suspension or cancellation of an aerodrome certificate or a heliport certificate shall take effect from the date specified in the notice of suspension or cancellation.

-(11) An aerodrome certificate granted or renewed on or after 30th June 2009 shall be valid for a period of 5 years after the date of the grant or renewal, as the case may be, unless it is earlier suspended or cancelled in accordance with sub-paragraph (8).
+- (10) A suspension or cancellation of an aerodrome certificate shall take effect from the date specified in the notice of suspension or cancellation. - (11) An aerodrome certificate granted or renewed on or after 30th June 2009 shall be valid for a period of 5 years after the date of the grant or renewal, as the case may be, unless it is earlier suspended or cancelled in accordance with sub-paragraph (8).